Ruvell Martin

-Ruvell Martin (born August 10, 1982) is a former American football wide receiver and former coach in the NFL.
-He was signed as an undrafted free agent by the San Diego Chargers in 2004.
-He played college football at Saginaw Valley State.
-Martin also played for the Amsterdam Admirals, Green Bay Packers, St. Louis Rams, Seattle Seahawks, and the Buffalo Bills.
+Ruvell Martin (born August 10, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Saginaw Valley State Cardinals and was signed as an undrafted free agent by the San Diego Chargers in 2004.
+Martin was also a member of the Amsterdam Admirals, Green Bay Packers, St. Louis Rams, Seattle Seahawks, and the Buffalo Bills.

-Early years
+Early life

 Martin graduated from Muskegon Catholic Central High School in 2000, where he played football and basketball.
-He was inducted in the Muskegon Area Sports Hall of Fame in 2019.
+He was inducted into the Muskegon Area Sports Hall of Fame in 2019.

 College career

 Martin played college football at Saginaw Valley State.
 His junior season was highlighted by a three-touchdown game against Northern Michigan.
 As a senior, he was a first team All-Great Lakes Intercollegiate Athletic Conference selection.

 Professional career

 San Diego Chargers

 Martin was signed by the San Diego Chargers as an undrafted free agent in 2004, but was waived before the season began.